TechieDev22/AO-Radar/README.md

 If you are ever on an official CCP website (i.e. for ESI authentication) the window will flash green all the way to the edge of the window as shown in the link below https://user-images.githubusercontent.com/62183293/79035531-88908800-7b8d-11ea-9b4b-eac06576b91a.gif

-To shut down EveVision, simply select Quit from the tray menu where you change your volume and network settings in Windows. https://user-images.githubusercontent.com/62183293/79319759-bf8cd380-7ed6-11ea-981c-3e3076e9d0be.png
+To shut down EveVon, simply select Quit from the tray menu where you change your volume and network settings in Windows. https://user-images.githubusercontent.com/62183293/79319759-bf8cd380-7ed6-11ea-981c-3e3076e9d0be.png

 # Password